The Geek Life: Road Trekking (Mania.com)

 TV Show: Batman TV Series (1966-1968)

 We’ve all seen it a thousand times, the Batmobile tearing out of the cave and off to save the day.
 The Bat Cave is very real and yet another famous real world location.
-Legend has it that the Bronson Caves were actually made for the original Robin Hood starring Douglass Fairbanks in 1922.
-The caves themselves have been featured in countless serials, TV shows (every Star Trek Series has filmed there), and movies.
-It is the Bat Cave, however, that comes foremost to mind.
+Legend has it the Bronson Caves were actually made for the original Robin Hood starring Douglass Fairbanks in 1922.
+The caves themselves have been featured in countless serials, TV shows (every Trek Series has filmed there), and movies.
+It is the Bat Cave however that comes foremost to mind.

 The Golden Gate Bridge